 A Local Reimagination of the State of Nature

-state of nature in political theory, the real or hypothetical condition of human beings before or without political association.
+STATE OF NATURE in political theory, refers to a real or hypothetical condition of human beings before or without political association.
 The notion of a state of nature was an essential element of the social-contract theories of the English philosophers Thomas Hobbes (1588–1679) and John Locke (1632–1704) and the French philosopher Jean-Jacques Rousseau (1712–78).
 Visions of the state of nature differed sharply between social-contract theorists, though most associated it with the absence of state sovereignty.
-(Source: Encyclopædia Britannica)
+(Definition from Encyclopædia Britannica)

 CONTENTS